Privacy Statement

 2. Compliance with a Legal Obligation

-3. Legitimate Interest
+3. Legitimate Interests

 The law allows us to do so provided that the processing is fair, balanced and it does not unduly impact on your rights.

-We may also rely on a third party’s legitimate interests, such as when an organisation has requested information or services from us and your legitimate interests, which may be the case in some of the examples given above (such as where you have made an enquiry).
+We may also rely on a Third Party’s Legitimate Interests, such as when an organisation has requested information or services from us and your Legitimate Interests, which may be the case in some of the examples given above (such as where you have made an enquiry).

 4. Contractual Necessity